 Step 2: Inspect the Capacitors

 Locate and remove all capacitors whose values are between 470uF/450V and 1000uF/450V, putting them aside for now.
-Then, carefully inspect these parts using a bright work light and magnification tool (using a magnifying glass is usually the easiest way to inspect electronic parts) in order to determine if they’re faulty.
+Then, carefully inspect these parts using a bright work light and magnification tool (using a magnifying glass is usually the easiest way to inspect electronic parts) to determine if they’re faulty.

 Check for any apparent damage, cracks, or other signs of physical stress, indicating that there might be an issue going on inside your flat-screen TV set.